ai-collection/ai-collection/README.md

 Rytr is an AI writing assistant that helps you create high-quality content, in just a few seconds, at a fraction of the cost!
 Generate killer content, effortlessly
-Never face writer's block again — from blogs to emails to ad copies, auto-generate catchy, original, and high-converting copies in popular tones & languages in just a few seconds.
+Never face writer''s block again — from blogs to emails to ad copies, auto-generate catchy, original, and high-converting copies in popular tones & languages in just a few seconds.

 [More Information and Pricing](https://www.thataicollection.com/en/application/rytr?utm_source=aicollection&utm_medium=github&utm_campaign=aicollection)